prof3ssorSt3v3/mad9011/docs/modules/week13/README.md

 #### Content-Aware Layout

-Content-aware layout enables designers to quickly create and edit common design elements without a lot of tedious step.
-We can add group padding coupled with responsive resize.
+We will learn content-aware layout to quickly create and edit common design elements without a lot of tedious steps.
+We can also add group padding coupled with responsive resize.

 <YouTube
   title="Content-Aware Layout"